Nanny Selection Process

 Starling Agency only refers the most qualified and dedicated nannies.
 As the best nanny agency in Seattle, we specialize in referring highly educated nannies.
 We believe every family deserves a nanny that goes above and beyond to care for their children.
 The following represents our nanny selection process.
 Starling Agency only refers the best of the best!

-Our High Standards when Placing Nannies:
+Our High Standards

 - If a nanny meets our requirements, a multi-tiered interview is conducted

 - Following the interview process, we extensively check references to verify each nanny’s experience

 - Starling Agency then investigates each nanny’s background utilizing advanced research methods